Resources

 Four Oaks Cedar Rapids

-Emergency services in some areas.
+Emergency services in some areas

-Prevention Services: Social programs for out of school time.
-Asperger Program: Designed to serve middle school children and high school youth ages 11-18.
 This program incorporates a variety of treatment options specially designed for each child in an accommodating setting, away from school.
 The goal is to have a significant and positive impact on the quality of each child's life by teaching self-advocacy, communication skills, social skills and anxiety management.
 Residential Services: Comprehensive residential treatment services, designed for youth with a variety of needs.
 Family-based approach, partnering with families in teaching cognitive self- control, personal coping skills, behavioral interventions, living skills, accountability and self- responsibility.

 The Homestead

-www.TheHomestead.org 1625 Adventureland Drive, Suite B Altoona, IA 50009 (515) 957-3344
+Address: 1625 Adventureland Drive, Suite B Altoona, IA 50009

 Adult residential and vocational supports within a working farming community in Pleasant Hill, IA (six homes, each supporting 4 adults).
 Also, individualized home & community-based supports for adults living on their own in the Des Moines area.
 Although Homestead is expanding Children’s Services in several other Iowa communities, adult services are only offered in Des Moines currently (Fall 2013).